nekonaute/roborobo4/README.md

         * error: the shell (e.g. bash) is not configured.
 	* solution 1: _conda init bash_.
 This may fail if your bash profile has been badly written.
 Fix: clean your bash profile
    	* solution 2: use another shell (e.g. run _tcsh_, to be used before the command _conda activate roborobo_)
- * When executing _tutorial.py_ (or any other examples):
- 	* error looks like: ModuleNotFoundError: No module named 'pyroborobo'
-  	* be sure to check that you followed every steps of the installation tutorial.
-If this is the case, then it may be a problem with multiple Python versions.
-Conda used one version, and Python command in shell calls for another version.
-   	* fix: use _bash_ (not tcsh), add to the end of the .bashrc file: _alias python='/usr/bin/python3.xx'_ with _xx_ the preferred version.
-Restart terminal after modification.
  * When executing _python3 -m pip install . --force --user -v_
 	 * => error during execution "could NOT find SDL2" (hidden somewhere in the very long list of messages)
 	 * system install of SDL2 (must be super user).
 See apt commands above.